ANP-Granular/ParticleTracking/docs/source/RodTracker/RodTracker.md

 ### Dataset format & folder structure

-For the RodTracker to work properly certain folder structures, naming conventions, and file structures must be followed, which is shown below.
+For the RodTracker to work properly certain folder structures, naming conventions, and file structures must be followed.
-All of these can also be viewed in the `RodTracker/src/RodTracker/resources/example_data` directory and that is available at `resources/example_data` that in the bundled RodTracker app folder.

 A working folder and file structure for the stereo-camera images is shown below.
 ```
 |.
-├── gp1
+├── [FIRST CAMERA NAME]
 │   ├── 001.jpg
 │   ├── 002.jpg
 │   ...
 │   └── 321.jpg
-└── gp2
+└── [SECOND CAMERA NAME]
     ├── 001.jpg
     ├── 002.jpg
     ...
     └── 321.jpg
 ```

+The example data based on a short image sequence from one of granular gas experiments are provided in the `RodTracker/src/RodTracker/resources/example_data` directory or at `resources/example_data` in bundled RodTracker app folder.
+Note that in the example dataset, [FIRST CAMERA NAME] is `gp3` and [SECOND CAMERA NAME] is `gp4` and frame numbers count from 500 to 519.

-When loading images the RodTracker will look for `*.png`, `*.jpeg`, and `*.jpg` files in the directory the file is in the user just chose.
+When loading images the RodTracker will look for `*.png`, `*.jpeg`, and `*.jpg` files in the chosen directory.
 It will attempt to convert the filename to an integer, therefore keep a naming convention that allows instant conversion to integers.
 Leading 0s are usually not a problem for this.
 The folder name is then used as an ID for the loaded images and respective particle position data associated with them.